peteamiri/Tutorials/AWS/AmazonWebServices.md

 there are 4 pillars:
 1. Security
-1. Relaiability (See Service Limits)
+1. Reliability (See Service Limits)
 1. Performance Efficiency
 1. Cost Optimization
 1. Optimizing Over Time